 Cost to Bleed a Hydraulic Clutch

 To bleed the hydraulic clutch professionally, you might spend between $45 and $60.
-The only parts required will be the fluid that gets replaced, while the majority of the bill is labor.
+The fluid is the only part you’ll be buying, while the majority of the bill is labor.

 However, the hydraulic clutch bleeding cost will depend on the type of vehicle you are driving and your location.
 If you want to save on these expenses, you can bleed your hydraulic clutch yourself.

 Categories: Transmission, Guides